-The above provisions form part of Mr Gilauri's service contract.
-Further, the Group has also amended the Executive Equity Compensation plan to allow shares to be lapsed, including to zero, or clawed back in accordance with the provisions in the Executive Director's contract.
+The above provisions form part of Mr Gilauri's current service contract and are planned to be retained in his future contract.
+Further, the Executive Equity Compensation Plan allows shares to lapse, including to zero, or be clawed back in accordance with the provisions in the Executive Director's contract.

-For the Group's current Executive Director, Mr Gilauri, the Group also has unusually strong malus provisions where all unvested shares (deferred share salary and discretionary deferred shares) lapse when the service contract is terminated under certain circumstances, including for cause such as gross misconduct, substantial and repeated failure to perform duties, fraud or conviction of a felony.
+Mr Gilauri's current contract also has unusually strong malus provisions where all unvested shares (deferred share salary and discretionary deferred shares) lapse when the service contract is terminated under certain circumstances, including for cause such as gross misconduct, substantial and repeated failure to perform duties, fraud or conviction of a felony.
 This may be several years of salary deferred shares and discretionary deferred shares.
 Please see the "Termination of the JSC Georgia Capital service agreement" in the table below for more information.
+These provisions are planned to be retained in any new contract for an Executive Director, including Mr Gilauri.